 Travel in Italy

-First of all, these Italian slice shops bake rectangular pies.
+The most obvious difference is these Italian slice shops bake rectangular pies.
 And it turns out that, unlike American pizza restaurants, Italians don’t view cheese as a mandatory pizza topping.
 In fact, some slices won’t have tomato sauce either.
 One popular pizza topping in Italy is just potatoes, olive oil, and rosemary—and it’s delicious.
 You’ll find all sorts of other fantastic vegan toppings from eggplant to tomatoes to olives to spinach.
 Usually, about 40 percent of the pizzas at an Italian slice shop will be free of meat and cheese.

 Italy’s slice shops charge by weight and not by the slice.
-So if you don’t speak Italian, you can point to the pie you want, hold up a couple fingers, and say, “vale due Euro” (two Euro’s worth).
+So if you don’t speak Italian, you can point to the pie you want, hold up a couple fingers, and say, “vale due Euro” (two Euros’ worth).